torvalds/linux/Documentation/process/maintainer-netdev.rst

 The exact rules a driver must follow to acquire the ``Supported`` status:

-1. Must run all tests under ``drivers/net`` and ``drivers/net/hw`` targets of Linux selftests.
+1. Must run all tests under ``drivers/net`` and ``drivers/net/hw`` targets of GNU/Linux selftests.
 Running and reporting private / internal tests is also welcome, but upstream tests are a must.

 2. The minimum run frequency is once every 12 hours.
 Must test the